na-na-hi/renget/archive/sfbf5.md

 >[Beautiful corpse wife.](https://desu-usergeneratedcontent.xyz/trash/image/1568/53/1568538194106.jpg)
 >>I feel that having the wedding ceremony in the Vale would be... unique.

-\>ywn wait at the altar for your beautiful soon-to-be Vaal wife to appear
+%darkgreen%\>ywn wait at the altar for your beautiful soon-to-be Vaal wife to appear
 \>ywn watch as monsters and human attendants (the latter wearing noseplugs and gemmed for effluvium resist) stand as she comes striding down the corpse-strewn "aisle", wearing her finest flesh veil
 \>ywn flip that veil up after the vows are made, your ring is place on her claw by you, and the fresh kill from her traditional hunt that morning (still wafting miasma) is given to you from her, revealing her beautiful double-jawed smile as she beams at you and waits for her kiss
 \>everyone claps and/or roars applicably, the commotion kicking up a ton of effluvium and causing the celebration to devolve into a lot of coughing and wheezing
 \>at the reception, the Meowscular Chef and his crew are catering with gas masks on, and the wedding cake has to be kept in a special container to keep it from getting contaminated
 \>a lot of the monsters end up having to go home early due to "not feeling so well", a possibility you were well informed on given your wife's..."influence" on the surrounding area
-\>except for one (whose name escapes you), who kept trying to breakdance like a Zinogre on the dance floor, clearly plastered from the free bar
+\>except for one (whose name escapes you), who kept trying to breakdance like a Zinogre on the dance floor, clearly plastered from the free bar%%

 ###*Valstrax*